RaspAP/raspap-docs/docs/repeater.md

 Note that our USB adapter is on the `wlan1` interface and has a higher metric value of `304`.
 It also has a default route.
 Until we configure these metrics, our WiFi repeater does not know how to route packets from `wlan1` (the client interface) to `wlan0` (the AP interface) and vice versa.
 Clients connected to the AP will *not* have internet connectivity.
 Fortunately, this is easily fixed.

-Metrics and default routes are set by the [DHCP daemon](https://man.archlinux.org/man/core/dhcpcd/dhcpcd.8.en).
-Contrary to [popular belief](https://www.reddit.com/r/RaspAP/comments/10601do/issues_with_raspap_and_routing_traffic_from_wlan0/), RaspAP does *not* manipulate the ip routing table or set interface priorities without user input.
-The Linux kernel sets default interface metric values and will usually choose the network routes it decides is best.
-The `dhcpcd` daemon uses metrics to prioritize interfaces, where lower values are given a higher priority.
+Metrics and default routes are used by `dhcpcd`, the [DHCP daemon](https://man.archlinux.org/man/core/dhcpcd/dhcpcd.8.en).
+Contrary to [popular belief](https://www.reddit.com/r/RaspAP/comments/10601do/issues_with_raspap_and_routing_traffic_from_wlan0/), RaspAP does not manipulate the IP routing table or set interface priorities without user input.
+The Linux kernel sets default metric values when the interface is brought up and will usually choose the network routes it decides is best.
+The DHCP daemon uses these metrics to prioritize interfaces, where lower values are given a higher priority.

 To configure routing for our repeater, select `wlan0` (the AP interface, in this example) from the **DHCP Server settings** interface.
 Be sure that the "Install a default route for this interface" option is disabled.